shauna-lynn/Custom_Horse/README.md

 ## Known Horse-Related MetaPed Expressions

-Below is a list of known MetaPed expressions affecting different horse body parts.
+Below is a list of known MetaPed expressions affecting different horse body parts compiled by [information provided by T3CHMAN](https://pastebin.com/Ld76cAn7).
 The typical value range is from **0.1 to 1.0** for most expressions:

 ### General Body Structure
 - **10726** - Body size